-Here is some of the main differences from a chemical substance that has antiseptic characteristics (Alcohol) and a formula designed to be antiseptic and adapted for its purpose.
+Here are some of the main differences from a chemical substance that has antiseptic characteristics (Alcohol) and a formula that is designed to be antiseptic and adapted for its purpose.

 Alcohol has a very fast and physical effect against microbes.
-It is killing bacterias and viruses by dissolving them.
-Since alcohol is evaporating in a normal atmosphere the effect only lasts for 10-15s (depending on the % of the alochol).
+It kills bacteria and viruses by dissolving them.
+Since alcohol evaporates at room temperature, the effect only lasts for 10-15s (depending on the % of the alcohol).

 So how ofter should I use alcohol?
-Well if you think that you are in an environment that potentially could contain bacterias or viruses the answer then is every 10-15s.
+Well if you think that you are in an environment that potentially could contain bacteria or viruses, the answer then is every 10-15s.

-Our clinical studies has shown positive effect against ie. Norovirus.
-This is a complicated (non-enveloped virus) to kill and alcohol has not been effective against this virus.
+Our clinical studies has shown positive effect against even Norovirus.
+This is a complicated (non-enveloped) virus to kill and alcohol has not been effective against this virus.

-Alcohol attacks bacteria only in one way (as a solvent) and this has lead to that some bacteria gain resistans against alcohol (Ref. at the bottom to published studies on this subject).
+Alcohol attacks bacteria only in one way (as a solvent) and this has lead to the fact that some bacteria have gained resistance against alcohol (Ref. at the bottom to published studies on this subject).

-Hygiene of Swedens Antibacterial formula is designed to not create MRSA (Multi resistant bacteria) and is attacking microbes both in a physical and chemical way.
+Hygiene of Sweden's Antibacterial formula is designed to not create MRSA (Multi resistant bacteria) and attacks microbes both in a physical and chemical way.